12 Credit Points (CPS)

 On successful completion of this unit, students will

-Demonstrate Functional knowledge and understanding of the contents, themes and theology of the Book of Acts and of major New Testament Epistles.
+Demonstrate Advanced knowledge and understanding of the contents, themes and theology of the Book of Acts and of major New Testament Epistles.

-2. Critically Analyse key developments and emerging patterns in the beginnings and expansion of the early church
+2. key developments and emerging patterns in the beginnings and expansion of the early church

-3. Present Critical evidence-based perspectives on the themes and theology of the Book of Acts and of the selected New Testament Epistles
+3. Evidence-based perspectives on major themes and theology of the Book of Acts and of selected New Testament Epistles

 The beginnings and expansion of the church as reflected in the New Testament documents, with special attention to the Acts of the Apostles.
 Topics to be covered include:

 - The Jerusalem church

 - Early Christian preaching

 - Schism, heresy and external threat in the early church.